bashoori/Data-Engineering-Projects/Projects/readme.md

-# 💼 Projects – Data Engineering Portfolio
+# 💼 Data Engineering Portfolio

-Welcome to my **Upwork Data Engineering Portfolio** – a showcase of real-world freelance projects built using Python, APIs, automation, and modern data tools.
+Welcome to my ** Data Engineering Portfolio** – a showcase of real-world freelance projects built using Python, APIs, automation, and modern data tools.

 > 📍 This repo is part of my [Data Engineering Projects](https://github.com/bashoori/Data-Engineering-Projects) collection.

 ---

-## 📁 Folder: `Upwork-Projects/`
+## 📁 Folder: `Projects/`

-This folder contains a series of hands-on, client-facing projects I’ve delivered via freelance work on platforms like **Upwork**.
+This folder contains a series of hands-on, client-facing projects I’ve delivered via freelance work on platforms

 Each subfolder includes:
 - ✅ **Python scripts** for scraping, cleaning, automating, or moving data